Stan Okoye

-Stanley Onyekachukwu Okoye (born April 10, 1991) is a Nigerian professional basketball player for MoraBanc Andorra of the Liga ACB.
+Stanley Onyekachukwu Okoye (born April 10, 1991) is a Nigerian professional basketball player who last played for MoraBanc Andorra of the Liga ACB.
 A 6'6" swingman, he was named the 2012–13 Big South Conference Men's Basketball Player of the Year while playing for Virginia Military Institute (VMI).

 High school career

 Okoye, a native of Raleigh, North Carolina, attended Knightdale High School from 2005 to 2006 through 2008–09.
 During his four-year varsity career he scored over 1,300 points and grabbed over 550 rebounds, both of which are school records.
 Okoye also scored a single-game record 42 points during a Class 4A playoff game.
 Knightdale won 73 games during his tenure.
 Despite this production on the court, only two NCAA Division I schools offered him basketball scholarships – Campbell University and VMI.
 Campbell later rescinded their offer, however, leaving Okoye with VMI as his only Division I opportunity, which he then accepted.